The EventAPI of Onsharp

 both of them can only be called from an entry point class.
 Please keep one thing in mind: Manually registering of events with the second method will only work with static event handling methods, and with the first one only with non-static ones.

-By default, any entry points as well as the plugin main class are registered for the event handling.
+By default, any as well as the plugin main class are registered for the event handling.
 But if you want to make a class, which is neither the plugin main class nor an entry point, can be registered manually.
 Therefore you just need to call either Server.RegisterServerEvents(new EventHolder())

 or Server.RegisterServerEvents<EventHolder>()